summerwind/h2a/README.md

 # h2a

 **h2a** is a debugging reverse proxy for HTTP/2 developers.
-h2a can be a great tool to dump h2 frames between client and server.
+This can be a great tool to dump h2 frames between client and server.

 ## Install